Prepare the surface

 Firstly it is important to make sure that your door does not contain any lead paint.
-I wrote a post about how to check for Lead Paint and it is vital that you read the article because it will determine what preparation is required.
-Assuming your door is new or post 1980 and in sound condition, then the preparation is straight forward and involves the following process:
+It is vital to test for lead paint first to determine what preparation is required.
+Assuming that your door is new or post 1980 and in sound condition, then the preparation is pretty straight forward and involves the following process:

 - Making sure that all nail holes, dents and scratches are filled with timber putty and left to dry

 - A light sand of the entire door is required to smooth the timber putty, to remove any sharp edges and to dull the sheen level of the paint if it has an existing coating already

 - Wipe down and/or wash to remove any chalkiness, residue dirt, dust or grease

 - Spot prime any sections that have bare timber or repaired areas